Activity Price Schedule:

-You or a responsible adult whom you designate should deliver medications to the school in a pharmacy or manufacturer-labeled container.
-Please ask your pharmacy to provide separate bottles for school and home.
+You or a responsible adult whom you designate should deliver medications to the school in a pharmacy or manufacturer labeled container.
+Please ask your pharmacy to provide separate bottles for school and at home.
 No more than a thirty-day supply of medicine should be delivered to the school.

 Students will not be allowed to transport medications of any kind to and from school.

 *When your child needs medication to be administered during the school day, please act quickly to follow these policies so we may begin to give the medication as soon as possible.
 You will need to stop at the school's main office to pick up the necessary forms.

 Application Form and Guidelines for Free & Reduced School Lunches: Application forms and guidelines are available at the school office.
 Please return completed application forms to the school before school starts.
 It is extremely beneficial to you and the school district that anyone who qualifies completes the application and returns it to school.